 Who would I recommend the Finding Your Element summary to?

-The 18 year old dancer, who feels really pressured by her parents to get a business degree, the 48 year old teacher, who sees his students losing interest more and more and wonders what to do, and anyone who was told they sucked at school.
+The 18-year-old dancer, who feels pressure from her parents to get a business degree, the 48-year-old teacher, who sees his students losing interest more and more and wonders what to do, and anyone who thinks they were terrible at school.